anp0p/aha-mcp/README.md

 ### 4. create_feature

-Creates a new feature in Aha! using the REST API
+Creates a new feature in Aha!

 **Parameters:**
 - `release_id` (required): Numeric ID or key of the release to create the feature in